nGQD/nGQD/README.md

 - 🌱 def learn(self): -> str
 	return "Docker and Kubernetes"
 - 👯 def seek(self): -> bool
-	return self.full_time and (web3 or ai or research)
+	return full_time and (web3 or ai research)

 - 💬 AMA!
 You've got the deets, fire away!
-- ⚡ Fun fact: I can only release very few codes to protect my stakeholders' confidentiality, but we can always have a ♨️ talk about high-level concepts and design.
+- ⚡ Fun fact: I can only release very few codes to protect my stakeholders, but we can always have a ♨️ talk about high-level concepts & design.
 ```